 It was Day 5 of our South Dakota road trip.
 Dedicating our entire day to exploring Custer State Park, we spent the morning hiking Sunday Gulch Trail and Sylvan Lake Shore Trail.
 After canoeing in Sylvan Lake and enjoying a sack lunch, we headed down Needles Highway to hike Cathedral Spires Trail.
-After an incredible experience, Buddy and I are sharing our Top 5 Tips for a fun hike on Cathedral Spires Trail.

 Top 5 Tips for a fun hike Cathedral Spires Trail